NFL: Jeremy Maclin, At Wife’s Baby Shower, Announces Retirement

 In the second big retirement of the day by an NFL player aged 30 or younger, NFL wide receiver Jeremy Maclin announced Sunday that he’s calling it quits.
 Maclin retired the same day as New England Patriots tight end Rob Gronkowski.

-According to atweet by NFL network reporter Mike Garafolo, Maclin announced at his wife’s baby shower over the weekend that he’s done playing football.
+According to a tweet by NFL network reporter Mike Garafolo, Maclin announced at his wife’s baby shower over the weekend that he’s done playing football.

 After thanking those in attendance and telling them that football is the reason he’s met a lot of them, Maclin broke the news that he is retiring from the NFL.